cameron314/concurrentqueue/README.md

 - C++11 implementation -- elements are moved (instead of copied) where possible.
 - Templated, obviating the need to deal exclusively with pointers -- memory is managed for you.
 - No limitations in terms of the type or quantity of elements that can be put in the queue.
-- Supports use as a fixed-size queue (memory only allocated once up-front).
+- Memory can be allocated once up-front, or dynamically as needed.
-- Supports use as a dynamically-sized queue (some memory is allocated up-front, then more as needed).
+- Fully portable (no assembly; all is done through the standard C++11 primitives).
 - Supports super-fast bulk operations.

 ## Reasons to use